-When Pace Academy’s Kam Memar Lower School opens in August of 2021, the building will serve as a hub for our youngest students, a place where science, technology, art, design and play thrive—but even more, it will be a lasting monument to the life and work of entrepreneur Kam Memar.
+Pace Academy's new Kam Memar Lower School, which opened its doors in October, is a hub for our youngest students, a place where science and technology, innovation and design, visual and performing arts, and wellness and play—on The World's Greatest Playground—thrive.
+In addition, the striking addition to the Pace campus is a lasting monument to the life and work of entrepreneur Kam Memar.

-Pace parents Diana Memar and Bijon Memar, who recently joined the Pace Board of Trustees, contributed Accelerate Pace’s lead gift in memory of Bijon’s late brother, Kam, an entrepreneur, a world traveler, and a man dedicated to his parents and brother.
+Pace parents Diana Memar and Bijon Memar, a Pace Trustee, contributed the lead gift to Accelerate Pace, the capital campaign in support of the project, in memory of Bijon’s late brother, Kam, an entrepreneur, a world traveler, and a man dedicated to his parents and brother.

 In 1962, Bijon and Kam left Iran with their parents, Farah and Hushang, a physician.
 Following a three-year stint in Germany, the family lived in Massachusetts and then in Maryland, where Dr. Memar worked for the federal government opening drug-addiction treatment centers.
 The Memars later settled in the Atlanta area, where Dr. Memar built a private practice.